PANS PANDAS & Food Restriction/Avoidance

 A thorough medical evaluation should be performed to rule out additional medical disorders due to restricted intake of food and/or fluids.

-- Rule out other medical disorders (e.g., eosinophilic esophagitis, structural or neurological causes of dysphagia, and nausea)
+- Rule out other medical disorders (e.g., eosinophilic esophagitis, structural or neurological causes of dysphagia, and nausea), include a swallowing study if there are fears of choking or vomiting

 - Assess for medical instability